-When it comes to APIs, there are two major concepts that often cause confusion: CRUD and REST.
+When it comes to APIs(Application Programming Interface), there are two major concepts that often cause confusion: CRUD and REST.

 What is CRUD?

 CRUD stands for Create, Read, Update, and Delete.
-It refers to the four fundamental operations used to interact with databases.
-Whether you're working with a traditional relational database or a more modern NoSQL database, CRUD operations play a crucial role in data manipulation.
+It refers to the four fundamental operations used to interact with database applications and facilitate persistent storage.
+Whether you’re working with a traditional relational database or a more modern NoSQL database application, CRUD operations play a crucial role in data manipulation and persistent storage.

 To understand CRUD operations in action, let’s consider a real-world example.
 Imagine a user booking a trip through an online travel service app.
 In this scenario, the application creates a reservation record when the user makes a booking, reads available hotel and room information, updates the list of available rooms after a reservation is confirmed, and deletes the reservation record if the user cancels the request.
 Similar operations occur in various transaction-processing applications.